 Child maltreatment (including sexual, physical and emotional abuse) and neglect are serious public health problems resulting in harm or threat of harm among children under the age of 18.
 According to the Centers for Disease Control and Prevention, at least 1 in 7 U.S. children have experienced child abuse or neglect in the past year.
 This is likely an underestimate because many cases go unreported.
 In 2020, 1,750 US children died of abuse and neglect.
 In addition to these fatal injuries, children who are abused and/or neglected may suffer immediate physical injuries and develop emotional and psychological problems.
 Like other injuries, child abuse and neglect can be prevented.

-In this webinar, Catherine Cerulli, University of Rochester, will share current knowledge about child abuse and neglect (CAN) in the US, and discuss resources that are available to improve the lives of people who have experienced child abuse and neglect.
-Nancy Weaver, Saint Louis University, will share a CAN prevention strategy, specifically how to promote healthy and positive parenting.
-Both presenters will answer your questions during the live webinar.
-CSN-A member, Melissa T. Merrick, of Child Abuse America, will moderate the webinar.
+In this webinar, Catherine Cerulli, University of Rochester, shared current knowledge about child abuse and neglect (CAN) in the US, and discussed resources that are available to improve the lives of people who have experienced child abuse and neglect.
+Nancy Weaver, Saint Louis University, shared a CAN prevention strategy, specifically how to promote healthy and positive parenting.
+Both presenters answered questions during the live webinar.
+CSN-A member, Melissa T. Merrick, of Child Abuse America, moderated the webinar.

 Catherine Cerulli, JD, PhD, is a professor of Psychiatry and Director of TRANSFORM (Translational Research that Adapts New Science FOR Maltreatment) Community Engagement Core at the University of Rochester (UR).
 TRANSFORM is a national resource center that conducts research, disseminates discoveries, and builds on state-of the-art research and practices to foster the next generation of interdisciplinary professionals committed to preventing and addressing child abuse and neglect.
 Dr. Cerulli is a health services researcher, and is the Director of the Laboratory of Interpersonal Violence and Victimization at the UR School of Medicine and Dentistry in the Department of Psychiatry, and the Director of the Susan B. Anthony Center at the UR.